GoogleChrome/web.dev/src/site/content/en/blog/url/index.md

     - privacy
 ---

-What's the difference between host, site and origin?
+What's the difference between a host, site and origin?
 What is an eTLD+1?
 This article explains.

 Most of the time it's fine to say things like "I bought a domain" or "Our images are hosted on a different site", even if that's not strictly true.
 However, in some contexts it's necessary to be